KTM Class 92: Features

 Designed for low dwell times and high passenger seating capacity, the trains have three double leaf doors per side.
 The driving motors have longitudinal seating only while the trailer feature a mixture of longitudinal and traverse 2+2 seating.
 It has wide gang-ways interconnecting each coach, allowing passengers to distribute effectively throughout the length of the train.
-However, two middle coaches of the class 92 is designated women's only coaches by its operator KTM, limiting full interactivity within the train set.
+However, two middle coaches of the class 92 is designated women's only coaches by its operator KTM, limiting full interactivity within the train set with the exception of the Butterworth-Padang Besar Route, where the coach designation is not enforced.
 Dynamic route maps located above doors details trains position relative to station in real-time.
 CCTVs and 3-pin power outlets are provided as further features.
 All trains have over-head air-conditioning systems to provide ventilation, dehumidification and comfortable temperature control.

 The KTM Class 92 trains are fitted with 65 million euros worth of Siemens made transformers, power converters, traction motors and vehicle control systems.